 If you would like additional information on COVID-19, go to www.doh.wa.gov/emergencies/COVID19.

 Our goal is to ensure you have the most up-to-date information available about COVID-19.
 Given that COVID-19 is ever-developing, we will regularly update the information on our website to ensure it is current.
 We continue to partner with state and local agencies, and our own incident command team to provide you with the highest level of care in as safe of an environment as possible.

 Pediatric Pfizer Clinics for Children Ages 6 months - 11 years:

 Pediatric vaccine clinics for the Pfizer vaccine are being scheduled on a weekly basis at our Wenatchee, Columbia Pediatrics, and Chelan clinics.

 Monoclonal Antibodies Treatment, or mAB Treatment, is now at CVCH

-A monoclonal antibody is a man-made protein that helps your body’s immune system’s fight oﬀ harmful viruses.
+A monoclonal antibody is a man-made protein that helps your body’s immune systems fight oﬀ harmful viruses.
 It is a treatment that can help you get better faster from COVID-19.
-It is like injecting additional immunity into your body to help it fight the COVID virus.
-Learn more about this treatment, by clicking on the following links.
+It is additional immunity for your body to help it fight the COVID virus.

 We are currently offering the following Covid vaccines: